tofflemire/tofflemire.github.io/pages/photometry.md

 <!-- <img src="/local_files/DQ_CMD.jpg" width="300" ALIGN="left"> -->
 <img src="/local_files/DQ_Model.jpg" width="300" ALIGN="left">

+<a href='http://adsabs.harvard.edu/abs/2017ApJ...835....8T' target='blank'> A link to the peer-reviewed paper on DQ Tau can be found here.</a>

 ### TWA 3A

 <img src="/local_files/TWA_Mdot_AveComp_FINAL.png" width="300" ALIGN="left">

+<a href='http://adsabs.harvard.edu/abs/2017ApJ...842L..12T' target='blank'> A link to the peer-reviewed paper on TWA 3A can be found here.</a>

 ## Ongoing Work